-In parenting, as with many social roles, Logicians face a robust but healthy challenge.
+In parenting, as with many social roles, people with the INTP personality type (Logicians) face a robust but healthy challenge.
 At times, they may be baffled by their children’s messy, irrational, and ever-changing – but completely natural – emotions.
-After all, children have yet to develop the sort of agency and logic that Logicians take for granted.
+After all, children have yet to develop the sort of agency and logic that INTPs take for granted.

 To Thine Own Self Be True

-Parents with this personality type don’t fret about social expectations.
+Parents with the INTP personality type usually don’t fret too much about social expectations.
 In other words, they rarely obsess over parenting advice or other people’s ideas of how their children should behave.
 They’re also unlikely to push their children toward a traditional life of school > career > marriage > house > kids > retirement (and in that order, thank you very much).

-This isn’t to say that Logicians don’t have expectations of their children – they do.
-They expect their children to be self-motivated and independent.
+This isn’t to say that INTP parents don’t have expectations of their children – they do.
+These personalities expect their children to be self-motivated and independent.
 They hope that, when their children are old enough, they’ll have the critical-thinking abilities necessary to decide on their own life path and figure out how to go after it.

 The Gift of Freedom

-Fortunately, Logicians have the mental flexibility to understand that they can encourage their children’s independence without being too hands-off.
+Fortunately, INTPs have the mental flexibility to understand that they can encourage their children’s independence without being too hands-off.
 Parents with this personality type can reestablish balance by making sure that they’re available to offer advice and support whenever their children need it.
-They can also set clear, common-sense boundaries and establish reasonable consequences for misbehavior, so that their children can navigate daily life without relying entirely on their own burgeoning self-control.
+They can also set clear, common-sense boundaries and establish reasonable consequences for bad behavior so that their children can navigate daily life without relying entirely on their own burgeoning self-control.

 A Worthy Challenge